lbl-srg/soep/doc-design/source/softwareArchitecture.rst

   ScalarVariables, a directional derivative with respect to this variable can be computed.
-  Hence if ``Time`` has ``causality= "independent"``, then the directional derivative of the derivative function with respect to time (second derivative of the state) can be computed.
+  Hence if ``Time`` has ``causality= "independent"``, then the time derivative of the derivative function :math:`f(\cdot)`
+  (second derivative of the continuous-time state) can be computed.
   Therefore, LBNL sees no reason to add ``Time`` as a state variable.

 **Add event indicators and first derivative of event indicators as output variables**:

 To get access to the event indicator functions and their derivatives, the JModelica compiler would need to introduce additional variables and make them available in the ``modelDescription.xml`` file.

 For example, consider